-Frank Avruch, whose portrayal of Bozo for the Boston television market led to him becoming the first Bozo in syndication, died last week at the age of 89.
+Frank Avruch, whose portrayal of Bozo for the Boston television market led to him becoming the first Bozo in syndication, died last week at 89.
 He portrayed the “World’s Most Famous Clown” from 1959 – 1970.

-Avruch was one of more than 200 men trained to play the white-faced wonder of a clown.
-Bozo lit up the television airwaves for 47 consecutive years, the longest running family show in history, and appeared on small screens in every market in the United States, Mexico, Greece, Australia, Thailand, and Brazil.
-At one time, there were 183 individual live Bozo Shows on at one time in the United States.
+Avruch was one of more than 200 men trained to play the white-faced wonder.
+Bozo lit up the television airwaves for 47 consecutive years, the longest-running family show in history, and appeared on tiny screens in every market in the United States, Mexico, Greece, Australia, Thailand, and Brazil.
+There were 183 individual live Bozo Shows on at one time in the United States.
 It is estimated that at one point, one in every ten Americans had attended a live Bozo studio show, and it took ten years to get tickets for the Chicago show.

 As Bozo, Avruch was in good company.
 Willard Scott, the jolly Today show weatherman of many years, was Bozo from 1959- 1962 in the Washington DC market.
 Bob Bell was probably the most well-known Bozo.
 He played the clown in the Chicago market, which went national via cable and satellite in 1978.